theobald-software/helpcenter.theobald-software.github.io/includes/components/table-cdc/define-table-cdc.md

 1. Select the table columns you want to track and extract.
 By default all columns are selected.
 Deselect the columns you do not want to extract.<br>
 ![Table-CDC-Setup](../../assets/images/documentation/components/table-cdc/table-cdc-kna1.png){:class="img-responsive"}
-2. Optional: If you do not want to extract the table when first running the extraction, deactivate **[Extract table on first run]**.
+2. If you want to extract the table when first running the extraction, activate **[Extract table on first run]**.
-3. Set a maximum number of rows that can be tracked.
-The default is 10000 rows.<br>
+3. Optional: You can set a maximum number of rows that the log table can contain.
+The default is disabled (Value 0). <br>
 If the row limit is reached, the extraction fails with an exception.
-The maximum row limit of a log table is 500000.
+The maximum row limit of a log table is 500.000.

 	!!! note
 		Once a log table is initialized, you cannot change the size limit anymore.